-These are three of my favorite essays from the past few weeks:
+These are three of my favorite essays from the past few weeks plus a letter to the Editor:

 What will YOU do?
 Acknowledging what we are up against, by Robert Reich